-Mstislav Rostropovich was born on March 27, 1927 in Baku, Azerbaijan in the former Soviet Union.
+Mstislav Rostropovich was born on March 27, 1927 in Baku, Azerbaijan in the former Soviet Union (d. in Moscow, April 2007).
 With a father who was a distinguished cellist and a mother who was a concert pianist, the young Rostropovich was introduced to music at an early age, taking up piano at four and cello a few years later.
 The family later moved to Moscow and Rostropovich entered the Moscow Conservatory in 1943 where he studied cello, piano, composition and conducting under Vissarion Shebalin and Dmitri Shostakovich.

 During his studies he won a number of prizes and impressed Sergei Prokofiev so much that the composer rewrote his cello concerto into the Symphony-Concerto for cello and orchestra which he went on to dedicate to Rostropovich.
 Around this time Soviet politician Andrei Zhdanov began censoring Soviet artists and composers for not adhering to the strict cultural policy of Soviet Realism.
 Among those affected were Prokofiev who had his works banned and Shostakovich who lost his teaching job at the Conservatory.

 Rostropovich was adamant in defending his mentors’ artistry, and refused to join the Communist Party despite the very real threats posed by such a stance.

 In 1955, he married famed Bolshoi Opera soprano Galina Vishnevskaya.
 The couple not only worked side by side throughout their musical careers, but also shared many of the same political convictions; they were often critical of the Soviet regime’s stifling and censuring of cultural expressions and actively worked with human rights and charity projects.